Smooth Hilbert schemes: their classification and geometry: Geometry of smooth Hilbert schemes

-\begin{proof} From the splitting in \eqref{splitting}, it is enough to consider an integer partition $\lambda = (\lambda_1^r)$ where $r \geqslant 1$ and $\lambda_1 \geqslant 2$, excluding the two integer partitions $(2^2)$ and $(2^3)$.
-By Lemma~\ref{local}, we many assume that the base scheme is the spectrum of an algebraically closed field.
-Over a field of characteristic zero, the Theorem in \cite{Ramkumar}*{\S0} classifies all Hilbert schemes with precisely two Borel-fixed points; Theorem~1.1 in \cite{St2} shows that this classification also holds over any algebraically closed field.
+\begin{proof} From the splitting in \eqref{f:split}, it is enough to consider an integer partition $\lambda = (\lambda_1^r)$ where $r \geqslant 1$ and $\lambda_1 \geqslant 2$, excluding the two integer partitions $(2^2)$ and $(2^3)$.
+By Lemma~\ref{l:loc}, we many assume that the base scheme is the spectrum of an algebraically closed field.
+Over a field of characteristic zero, the Theorem~A in \cite{Ramkumar} classifies all Hilbert schemes with precisely two Borel-fixed points; Theorem~B in \cite{Ramkumar} and Theorem~1.1 in \cite{St2} also describe this classification over any algebraically closed field.
 Conditions~(4) and (5) guarantee that the Hilbert scheme $\Hilb^{p+1}(\PP^n)$ has two Borel-fixed points.
-By computing the dimension of the tangent space at the non-lexicographic Borel-fixed point, Theorem~3.8 in \cite{Ramkumar} demonstrates that $\Hilb^{p+1}(\PP^n)$ is nonsingular.
+By computing the dimension of the tangent space at the non-lexicographic Borel-fixed point, Theorem~A in \cite{Ramkumar} demonstrates that $\Hilb^{p+1}(\PP^n)$ is nonsingular.

-To understand a general point, consider the universal flag $X_1$ of type $(\lambda_1,s)$ in $\PP(E)$ and the universal closed subscheme $Z$ having length one on $\PP(E) = \Hilb^{1} \big( \PP(E) \!\bigr)$.
+To understand a general point, consider the universal flag $X_1$ of type $(\lambda_1,s)$ in $\PP(E)$ and the universal closed subscheme $Z$ having length one on $\PP(E) = \Hilb^{1} \!\big( \PP(E) \!\bigr)$.
 As the structure map is proper, their intersection determines a closed subset in the product $\Res{\lambda_1}{s} \times_{\!S} \PP(E)$.
 Let $U$ denote the open complement.
 There is a morphism $\psi \colon U \to \Hilb^{p+1} \bigl( \PP(E) \!\bigr)$ induced by sending the pair $(X_1, Z)$ to their disjoint union.
-The source and target of $\psi$ are smooth $S$-schemes and, using Corollary~\ref{formula} and equation~\eqref{f:dim}, one verifies that they have the same relative dimension.
+The source and target of $\psi$ are smooth $S$-schemes and, using Corollary~\ref{c:dim} and equation~\eqref{f:dim}, one verifies that they have the same relative dimension.
 Over each geometric point in $S$, the induced morphism on the fibres is an open immersion.
 We conclude that $\psi \colon \Res{\lambda_1}{s} \times_{\!S} \PP(E) \dasharrow \Hilb^{p+1} \bigl( \PP(E) \!\bigr)$ is birational map. \end{proof}

-\begin{remark} Under the hypothesis of Proposition~\ref{birational}, the Hilbert scheme $\Hilb^{p+1}({\PP(E)})$ and the product $\Res{m}{d} \times_{\!S} \PP(E)$ are birational.
+\begin{remark} Under the hypothesis of Proposition~\ref{p:birat}, the Hilbert scheme $\Hilb^{p+1}({\PP(E)})$ and the product $\Res{m}{d} \times_{\!S} \PP(E)$ are birational.
 However, these schemes are not isomorphic.
-For instance, the existence of two different Borel-fixed points on the Hilbert scheme implies that there is more than one way to embedded a point of multiplicity $1$ into the lexicographic ideal; see Proposition~\ref{p:irr} and Proposition~\ref{sing Hilb}. \end{remark}
+For instance, the existence of two different Borel-fixed points on the Hilbert scheme implies that there is more than one way to embedded a point of multiplicity $1$ into the lexicographic ideal; see Proposition~\ref{p:irr} and Proposition~\ref{p:sing}. \end{remark}

 \begin{example} The integer partition $\lambda = (1^r)$ is associated the contant Hilbert polynomial $r$.
 The Hilbert scheme $\Hilb^{r}\bigl( \PP(E) \!\bigr)$ is known to be smooth in two cases: Theorem~2.4 in \cite{Fogarty} applies when $m = 2$ and Equation~(0.2.1) in \cite{Che} applies when $r \leqslant 3$.
 In either case, this Hilbert scheme is birational to the $r$-fold symmetric product $\PP(E) \times_{\!S} \PP(E) \times_{\!S} \dotsb \times_{\!S} \PP(E) / \mathfrak{S}_r$ where the symmetric group $\mathfrak{S}_r$ on $r$ elements acts by permuting the factors in the product $\PP(E) \times_{\!S} \PP(E) \times_{\!S} \dotsb \times_{\!S} \PP(E)$.